Mohammed-aleryani/hack-your-events/README.md

 # Hack Your Event App

 Welcome to the Hack Your Event app, designed to enhance your event discovery and management experience for the Hack Your Future program.
-This web application allows you to effortlessly search for events, view event details, and organize your favorites, ensuring you never miss out on exciting opportunities https://646a7f1de49d324ac46a4b2a--jocular-quokka-
+This web application allows you to effortlessly search for events, view event details, and organize your favorites, ensuring you never miss out on exciting opportunities.
-07b283.netlify.app/.

 ## Features

 - **Event Search**: Easily search for any event by name to find specific gatherings that interest you.